6 steps to own your content

 and title:

-fields, and edit them to something like the following:
+fields, and edit them to something like

 title: "repositoryName"